 Q. What should I do if I am having trouble in a course?

-A. First and foremost, you should contact your instructor via email or through Blackboard regarding any questions you might have.
+A. First and foremost, you should contact your instructor via email or through Canvas regarding any questions you might have.
 Online instructors may also have drop-in chat hours where you can post any questions you might have regarding assignments.
 Use any other online resources pertaining to the course you are taking if you are having trouble with any concepts covered in class.
 Time management is also key when taking online courses, as keeping up with your readings, assignments, discussion board posts can get overwhelming if you are having trouble setting aside time between work, family and other obligations to devote to academics.
 You can also contact your Academic Advisor if you are having specific trouble in a course and she may also be able to provide some additional resources or offer other suggestions to help you.

 RN-BS online course Q & A